SAP/WebClientDevGuide/README.md

 ### onSTTResult(result)

-Sends a final or interim Speech-To-Text transcription result to the WebClient and updates the UI.If the 'final' flag is set to true, the UI will exit the listening mode and will automatically send the text as a message to the bot.
+Sends a final or interim Speech-To-Text transcription result to the Web Client and updates the UI.If the 'final' flag is set to true, the UI will exit the listening mode and will automatically send the text as a message to the bot.
 If the flag is false the UI will only update the text but will remaining in listening mode.

 | Parameter | Description |
 | ---- | ----------- |
 | result | *object*<br>An object of the form <br> { <br>text: 'A string',<br> final: true or false <br>} |

-## WebClient Bridge API
+## Web Client Bridge API

-The WebClient Bridge API offers a way to extend or customize the functionality of the WebClient by implementing a defined interface whose methods are called by the WebClient at runtime.
+The Web Client Bridge API offers a way to extend or customize the functionality of the Web Client by implementing a defined interface whose methods are called by the Web Client at runtime.

 The object has to be registered at object path `window.sapcai.webclientBridge`.

-More information about the exact recommended implementation pattern can be found in the next section 'Implementing the WebClient Bridge'.
+More information about the exact recommended implementation pattern can be found in the next section 'Implementing the Web Client Bridge'.

 The interface methods are documented below.